Minna Craucher

-Minna Craucher (23 August 1891 – 8 March 1932) was the false name of Maria Vilhelmiina Lindell, a Finnish socialite and spy.
+Minna Craucher (23 August 1891 – 8 March 1932) was the pseudonym of Maria Vilhelmiina Lindell, a Finnish socialite and spy.
 Her home was a noted salon for various writers and artists.
 She also did espionage, originally for the Cheka, the Soviet secret police, and was arrested three times for fraud.
 She also had connections to the right-wing Lapua Movement.
 She became the subject of several books and stories.
 In 1932 she was murdered by Olavi Runolinna.

 Biography

 Early years

 Maria Vilhelmiina Lindell, originally from Aalto, was born in poor conditions in Pirkkala as the illegitimate child of a 16-year-old Nokia-born maid, Olga Aalto.
 Maria got a new surname from her stepfather Vilho Oskari Lindell.
 Maria's mother died on 29 August 1906, when Maria was only 15 years old.
 After living with relatives for some time, Maria, who became independent from an early age, moved to Tampere, after which she severed relations with her family.
 Maria did not have a permanent address and was a habitual thief, as a result she ended up dealing with the authorities several times, even being jailed for unpaid fines.

 In 1913, Maria Lindell moved to Helsinki for the first time.
 Her first child died in 1908 within two weeks of its birth.
 She left her second child in Tampere for care.
 Accused of several thefts, Maria Lindell was imprisoned for the second time on 24 October 1914, and gave birth to a boy while serving her sentence.
 After being released from prison, Maria Lindell was taken to the women's shelter, Villa Elseboh, in Huopalahti, maintained by the Finnish Prison Association.
 According to Kari Selén, who wrote her biography, Lindell took advantage of the shelter, although at the same time she worked as a babysitter there.
 Lindell served her third and final prison sentence due to being convicted of thefts from 1920 to 1923.
 This prison period led to further changes: afterwards Maria Lindell became known as "Madame Minna Craucher" in various phases of her life.